kyleoliveiro/scarab-core/README.md

 }
 ```

-### Default values

 ## Pure functions
 Sass provides many useful functions but sometimes, these aren't enough.
-Scarab extends Sass with pure functions that abstract away some common Sass operations into a single-purpose function.
+Scarab extends Sass with pure functions that abstract away common Sass operations into a small, single-purpose functions.

 For example, the **`map-flatten()`** function takes a single Sass map as input, and outputs a flattened map: